Looking for a great book club book this spring? Check out The Unhoneymooners by Christina Lauren, a laugh-out-loud romance.

 February's Official Book Club Pick: The Unhoneymooners by Christina Lauren:

-With a 4.5 star rating from 850+ reviews, I'm pleased to announce that it is our official February Pick for this year.
+I'm pleased to announce that it is our official February Pick for this year.
 I always look for quirky romances for February and the tropical setting just sounded super fun for the cold weather season.

 Get your copy of The Unhoneymooners: